-When the pandemic hit, it felt like I was in the newborn phase again as I hardly left the house and I was isolated.
-Like so many other women, I went in and out of mom burnout as the pandemic continued longer than anticipated.
+When the pandemic hit, it felt like I was in the newborn phase again as I hardly left the house and I was isolated: classic signs of mom burnout.
+Here are my tried-and-tested tips on how to recover from mom burnout.

 Based on this definition, parents experiencing burnout are emotionally fraught, have a harder time connecting to their kids, and feel a decreased sense of accomplishment in their parenting.

 In 2020 the American Psychological Association found that 46% of parents stated their stress level was between 8 and 10 on a 10-point scale (with 10 being the most stressed).

 And while mom burnout isn’t a clinical diagnosis, it’s important because there’s a great degree of overlap between the signs of burnout and the symptoms of depression.